3 Minerals

 3.3.3 Framework Silicates

 Note that aluminum, which has a similar ionic size to silicon, can substitute for silicon inside the tetrahedra.
-Because potassium ions are so much larger than sodium and calcium ions, which are very similar in size, the inability of the crystal lattice to accommodate both potassium and sodium/calcium gives rise to the two families of , orthoclase and respectively.
-Framework are called tectosilicates and include the alkali metal-rich feldspathoids and zeolites.
+Because potassium ions are so much larger than sodium and calcium ions, which are very similar in size, the inability of the crystal lattice to accommodate both potassium and sodium/calcium gives rise to the two families of feldspar, orthoclase and plagioclase respectively.
+Framework silicates are called tectosilicates and include the alkali metal-rich feldspathoids and zeolites.

 Take this quiz to check your comprehension of this section.